YashPatel1502/Yash-Portfolio/README.md

 # Build a Portfolio
-I have build a responsive website that will display images. links and description.
+I have build a simple portfolio website that will display images. links and description.
 This is my first portfolio project.

 # Files Included